Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

-Various modeling uncertainties are considered for the signal predictions as well as for all simulated background predictions.
-The choice of the renormalization and factorization scales in the matrix-element calculations are assessed by individual and simultaneous variations up and down by a factor of 2 (excluding the two extreme variations)~\cite{EXT:TtbarSystematic-2004}, and evaluating the envelope of the six obtained variations in the fitted distributions separately for each process.
+Various modeling uncertainties are considered for the signal predictions as well as for all simulated background predictions, including the \ttZ and \ttW background contributions whose normalization is determined by free parameters in the fit.
+The choice of the renormalization and factorization scales in the matrix-element calculations are assessed by individual and simultaneous variations up and down by a factor of 2 (excluding the two extreme variations)~\cite{EXT:TtbarSystematic-2004}, and evaluating the envelope of the six obtained variations in the fitted distributions.
+This is done separately for each process.
 The limited knowledge of the proton PDFs is taken into account using NNPDF replicas~\cite{EXT:NNPDF-2017} and applying the procedure described in Ref.~\cite{Butterworth:2015oua}, resulting in 100 individual variations that are evaluated simultaneously for all processes.
 For the choice of the renormalization scale for QCD emissions in initial-state (final-state) radiation in the parton shower simulation, individual variations by a factor of 2 up and down are considered, separately (simultaneously) for the considered processes.
 The variations associated with the modeling uncertainties generally affect the overall normalization, the simulated acceptance, and the shapes of the fitted distributions.
 Since background normalization uncertainties are assigned separately and no such uncertainty is required when measuring the cross section of the signal process, we remove the impact on the overall normalization of each process before any selection from these variations.